kehoffman3/astrodust/README.md

 # Astrodust

-A package for predicting the distribution of dust particles in protoplanetary disk based of our paper here (**TODO**).
+A package for predicting the distribution of dust particles in protoplanetary disk based off our paper "Multi-Output Random Forest Regression to Emulatethe Earliest Stages of Planet Formation".

 ## Installation